-In most cases, graduate program curriculums are designed to be challenging.
-They push students to think more critically, retain more information, and increase their abilities to read, write, analyze, and take action.
+In most cases, graduate program curriculums are designed to be challenging, but attending graduate school with a learning disability can make it even more difficult.
+Curriculums push students to think more critically, retain more information, and increase their abilities to read, write, analyze, and take action.
 They are ultimately designed to put students through a rigorous process of investigation, unraveling, reconstruction, and growth.
-Add to such challenging curricula a learning disability and certain subjects or assignments can seem downright impossible.
-Therefore, it is incredibly important to accurately diagnose undiagnosed learning disabilities or to document identified learning disabilities.
-Once learning disabilities have been identified and documented, colleges and universities are obligated by law to accommodate students with learning disabilities.

 Federal Laws and Learning Disabilities

 Students with learning disabilities are granted certain rights under the Americans with Disabilities Act of 1990 (ADA), the Americans with Disabilities Act Amendments of 2008, and the Rehabilitation Act of 1973.
 These sets of laws require public and private colleges and universities to provide students with learning disabilities accommodations to help them succeed in college.

 Therefore, most colleges and universities offer disability services and may devote entire offices to serving students attending graduate school with a learning disability.
 If you have a diagnosed and documented learning disability, you have certain rights to accommodations under the law.